 Cell phones.
 You just can’t seem to get away from them nowadays.
 It seems that just about everyone in America has a cell phone.
-In fact, my wife and I use cell phones as our main form of communication.
+In fact, my wife and I use cell phones and Skype as our main form of communication.
 We just don’t have the need for a land line, and not having one saves us about $20 per month.

 But cell phone bills can be confusing to understand, and often times cost way more than they should!
 These tips can help you reduce your cell phone bill so you have more money to do the important things in life.